 The Big Count is our flagship campaign to get people out onto the Thames collecting data on the health of the river.
-In March and September every year, our volunteers and staff undertake major surveys to record and clean up the litter at key sites along the River Thames.
+In spring and autumn every year, our volunteers and staff undertake major surveys to record and clean up the litter at key sites along the River Thames.

 By charting the state of the river at the same location and on similar stages of the tide biannually, we are building a picture of the river’s health over time because, sadly, we still don’t know the answers to basic questions like “where is the litter coming from?” and “is the problem getting better or worse?”